Stadium–Chinatown station: Services

 The Beatty Street entrance is often used by people attending events at BC Place.
-The customer service centre in the photograph has since moved to Waterfront station.

 Important destinations near the station include Rogers Arena and BC Place Stadium, where home games of the Vancouver Canucks, BC Lions, and Vancouver Whitecaps FC are played and other major events are held.
 Following an event at BC Place or Rogers Arena, the passenger volumes are large enough that it is desirable to post TransLink personnel to collect and check fares at this station, in contrast to the proof-of-payment system that was in force prior to the roll out of the Compass card.
 The Queen Elizabeth Theatre, as well as the downtown location of Vancouver Community College, are located a few blocks from the station.

 Vancouver's Chinatown is located northeast of the intersection of Taylor and Keefer.
 The International Village shopping centre (colloquially called "Tinseltown" after the movie theatre on the third floor) and the Chinatown location of T & T Supermarket are located near the station at the intersection of Abbott and Keefer.